San Marcos, California: Geography

 According to the United States Census Bureau, the city has a total area of 24.4 sqmi.
 24.4 sqmi of it is land and 0.02 sqmi of it (0.08%) is water.
-Due to the moderating influence of the nearby Pacific, temperatures rarely fall below freezing in winter and above 100 degrees F. in summer.
+Due to the moderating influence of the nearby Pacific, temperatures rarely fall below freezing in winter and above 100 °F. in summer.
 Like most of coastal San Diego County, cool overcast from the Pacific is common in May and June ("May gray", "June gloom").
 July through September are usually the warmest months, although hot and dry Santa Ana winds can strike any month (most commonly August) and raise risks of severe wildfires.
-Most of the rain falls between November and March, averaging about 13 inches per year, with up to 20 inches falling in the San Marcos Hills.
+Most of the rain falls between November and March, averaging about 13 in per year, with up to 20 in falling in the San Marcos Hills.